Trusted WordPress tutorials, when you need them most.

 There are more settings that you can use to change how the form looks and acts.
 However, this is all you need to create an advanced custom search form.

-When you’re happy with how the form is set up, you can scroll to the top of the screen and click on ‘Save’ to store your settings.
+When you’re happy with the way the form is set up, it’s time to scroll to the top of the screen and click ‘Save’ to save your settings.

 How to save your custom form settings